Symposium (Plato): Socrates' speech

 Diotima first explains that Love is neither a god, as was previously claimed by the other guests, nor a mortal but a daemon, a spirit halfway between god and man, who was born during a banquet thrown by the gods to celebrate the birth of Aphrodite.
-One of the guests was Porus, the god of resource or plenty, who was passed out from drinking too much nectar, and it so happened that another deity arrived, Poverty, who came to the banquet to beg, and upon seeing Porus lying unconscious took the chance to sleep with him, conceiving a child in the process: Love.
-Having been born at Aphrodite's birthday party, he became her follower and servant, but through his real origins Love acquired a kind of double nature.
-From his mother, Love became poor, ugly, and with no place to sleep (203c-d), while from his father he inherited the knowledge of beauty, as well as the cunningness to pursue it.
+One of the guests was Porus, the god of resource or plenty, who was passed out from drinking too much nectar, and it so happened that another deity arrived, Penia, who came to the banquet to beg, and upon seeing Porus lying unconscious took the chance to sleep with him, conceiving a child in the process: Love.
+Having been conceived at Aphrodite's birthday party, he became her follower and servant, but through his real origins Love acquired a kind of double nature.
+From his mother, Love became poor, ugly, and with no place to sleep, while from his father he inherited the knowledge of beauty, as well as the cunningness to pursue it.
 Being of an intermediary nature, Love is also halfway between wisdom and ignorance, knowing just enough to understand his ignorance and try to overcome it.
 Beauty then is the perennial philosopher, the "lover of wisdom" (the Greek word "philia" being one of the four words for love).

-After describing Love's origins, that provide clues to its nature, Diotima asks Socrates why is it, as he had previously agreed, that love is always that "of beautiful things" (204b).
+After describing Love's origins, that provide clues to its nature, Diotima asks Socrates why is it, as he had previously agreed, that love is always that "of beautiful things."
 For if love affects everyone indiscriminately, then why is it that only some appear to pursue beauty throughout their lives?
-Socrates does not have the answer and so Diotima reveals it: Beauty is not the end but the means to something greater, the achievement of a certain reproduction and birth (206c), the only claim that mortals can have on immortality.
+Socrates does not have the answer and so Diotima reveals it: Beauty is not the end but the means to something greater, the achievement of a certain reproduction and birth, the only claim that mortals can have on immortality.
 This is true for men as well as animals that seek an appropriate place to give birth, preferring to roam in pain until they find it.
 Some men are pregnant in body alone and, just like animals, enjoy the company of women with whom they can have children that will pass on their existence.
-Others are pregnant in both body and mind, and instead of children they carry wisdom, virtue, and above all, the art of civic order (209a).
+Others are pregnant in both body and mind, and instead of children they carry wisdom, virtue, and above all, the art of civic order.
 Beauty is also their guide, but it will be towards the knowledge needed to accomplish their spiritual births.